 Lightroom 6 is no longer supported by Adobe and doesn’t receive any major updates, including compatibility with Raw files from new cameras (but you can convert them to DNG using Adobe’s free DNG Converter).
 The Map module no longer works as the licensing agreement between Adobe and Google has expired.
 The gap between Lightroom Classic and Lightroom 6 continues to grow as Adobe adds new features to Lightroom Classic.

-If you’re looking to upgrade to Lightroom 6 from an earlier version of Lightroom in order to avoid subscribing to Lightroom Classic then I have some bad news for you – you’re out of luck (unless you live in the United States, see the note below).
+If you’re looking to upgrade to Lightroom 6 from an earlier version of Lightroom in order to avoid subscribing to Lightroom Classic then I have some bad news for you – you’re out of luck.
 Don’t buy Lightroom 6 from Ebay, it’s not an official version (Adobe doesn’t support Ebay as a reseller).
 The serial number may not work and, worse case, it may have malware embedded in the software.

 Verdict: As the gap between Lightroom 6 and Lightroom Classic grows, more photographers will upgrade to the Creative Photography Plan.
 If you really don’t want to do this then your only option is to explore the alternatives, such as Luminar, ON1 Photo Raw and AlienSkin’s Exposure.